 Best Mid-range Accommodation in Canggu – The Chillhouse, Bali

-Less a traditional hotel and more a surf, bike and yoga retreat, The Chillhouse is a good option for those who are looking for a cool place to stay without having to drop too much dollar or sacrifice their comfort.
+Less a traditional hotel and more a surf, bike and yoga retreat, The Chillhouse is a good place to stay in Bali for those who are looking for a cool place to stay without having to drop too much dollar or sacrifice their comfort.